cdap-guides/cdap-etl-guide/RealtimeJMSToStream/README.rst

 The ETL Realtime Template can be used to create an Adapter that reads from a Realtime Source and pass it to a Sink to be processed further.

-In this example, we will poll messages from Java Message Service (JMS) source in realtime. and use a Stream Sink to write the messages to CDAP Stream.
+In this example, we will poll messages from a Java Message Service (JMS) source in realtime and use a Stream Sink to write the messages to a CDAP Stream.

-The config.json contains a sample Adapter configuration that you can use to accomplish the above task.
+The config.json contains a sample Adapter configuration that you can use to accomplish this task.

 Our sample Adapter uses these components: